daattali/beautiful-jekyll/index.md

 ## Research

 My research investigates climate policy design, energy system planning, and energy market economics.
 My approach is interdisciplinary with a focus on operations research, economics, and engineering.
-The research questions I focus on are also informed by perspectives from political science, finance, and natural sciences.
+I am especially interested in questions encountered in the practice of climate policy making, or informed by perspectives from political science, finance, or natural science.

 ## PhD project